Bin-Chen-Lab/wars/readme.md

   + Also in *"workflow_meta_time_all.R"*

+The code to generate raw signatures from SARS-CoV-2 data: *"compute_geneExprChange_SARS2_public.R"*

 ### Drug sRGES Prediction
 A drug repurposing library with 1740 well investigated drugs was predicted the reversal of each infection signature after you ran the 2 workflow R script mentioned in the previous section, if the signature genes could be mapped to > 50 LINCS landmark genes.
 See the drug prediction results in "sRGES_drugs.csv" of each disease signature folder.